jiang18/slemm/docs/options.md

 ### SNP info file format
 - CSV file with a header line
 - Required
-- The first column must list SNP IDs, each of the following columns (if any) lists user-specified prior weights for SNP effect variance.
+- The first column must list SNP IDs, and each subsequent column (if any) lists user-specified prior weights for SNP effect variance.
+- The SNP info file lists SNPs modeled in the random-effects term (or genomic relationship matrix) of the mixed model.
-- Only SNPs available in both the SNP info file and the genotype file are included in the analysis.
+- Only SNPs present in both the SNP info file and the genotype files are included in the analysis.
 ### Covariate file format
 - CSV file with a header line
 - Optional